The Wonderswan is a handheld system designed by the same person as the Gameboy.

 |

-This is a development kit for the wonderswan which allows you to write
+WonderWitch.
+This is a development kit for the WonderSwan which allows you to write

 your own games for the system.

-Has the added benifit of being able to sense its surroundings.
+It has the added benefit of being able to sense its surroundings.

-Allows two wonderswan systems to be linked together for 2 player games.
+Battery and Adaptor.
+Allows two WonderSwan systems to be linked together for 2 player games.

 There are loads of games apart from Gunpey such as Ghosts and Goblins